pyRiemann/pyRiemann-qiskit/paper.md

 $Y$ being the trial and $X_i$ a class.

-The above is a quadratic optimisation problem, however `w` in the equation is a vector that contains only continuous variables.
-In fact, weights admit a lower bound but no upper-bound, thus complicating the use of the `IntegerToBinary` method.
+The above is a quadratic optimisation problem, however `w` in the equation is a vector that contains only constrained continuous variables, thus complicating the use of the `IntegerToBinary` method.

 ### Multi-class classifications